afshinamighi/Courses/basecamp/week06/bc-w06-python-tutorial.md

 #### Note

-In the provided solution above there are new structures that we have not discussed explicitly but at this stage it expected you feel confident to explore and learn them.
+In the solution provided above, you may encounter some new structures that we have not explicitly discussed.
+However, at this stage, you are expected to feel confident in exploring and learning them independently.

 - A Conditional Operator: It is used to choose a value based on a condition in a compact way.